-The python method ‘helloworld.api.do_ask’ would look take a ‘Question’ instance as first argument:
+The python method ‘helloworld.api.do_ask’ will receive a ‘Question’ instance as first argument:

 def do_ask(question): """Tada! question is an instance of the Question model""" assert isinstance(question, PyMacaronModel) assert question.get_model_name() == 'Question'

-Taking the openapi definition used in ‘pymacaron-helloworld’, you can either import the Error model, after having loaded the OpenAPI files:
+Taking the openapi definition used in ‘pymacaron-helloworld’, you can either import a model after having loaded the OpenAPI files:

 Or use the ‘get_model()’ method for a more dynamic approach:

 from pymacaron.models import get_model Error = get_model('Error') error = Error(status=403)